RTcmix/rtcmix.github.io/reference/instruments/MROOM.md

    Because this instrument has not been updated for pfield control, the older makegen control envelope sysystem should be used:

-   assumes function table 1 is the amplitude envelope
+   Assumes function table 1 is the amplitude envelope.